Code-Institute-Submissions/choco-design/README.md

 * As a Returning Visitor, I want to find the best way to get in contact with the the company with any enquiries I may have.
   * On every page in the website there is a call to action button which invites the user to enquire about products.
 Click on this button will redirect the user directly to contact form.
   * On the navigation bar throughout the website there is a link to 'Contact' page.
-There user can fill out the provided form and send the message directly to the company email.
-Alternatively user can contact the company via one of the social media links provided in the footer.
+There user can fill out the provided form and send the enquiry by pressing submit button.
+Alternatively user can click on one of the social media links provided in the footer.
-  * The footer contains links to the company's Facebook, Instagram, Pinterest and Youtube profiles as well as the email link.
+  * The footer contains links to the Facebook, Instagram, Pinterest and Youtube websites as well as the email link.
 Each link will be opened in new tab to ensure that user can easily get back to the website.
 Email link will open default email app and autofill email address in to recepient field.

 #### 3. Frequent User Goals

 * As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-  * On 'Contact' page there is a link which asks user to sign up to the newsletter.
+  * As part of the contact form in 'Contact' page there is a checkbox which asks user to sign up to the newsletter.

 ### Further Testing